pypa/manylinux/README.rst

 Updating the requirements
 -------------------------

-The requirement files are pinned and controlled by pip-tools compile.
-To update the pins, run nox on a Linux system with all supported versions of Python included.
+The requirement files are pinned and controlled by uv compile.
+To update the pins, run:
-For example, using a docker image:

-    $ docker run --rm -v $PWD:/nox -t quay.io/pypa/manylinux2014_x86_64:latest pipx run nox -f /nox/noxfile.py -s update_python_dependencies update_python_tools
+    $ nox -s update_python_dependencies

 Updating the native dependencies
 --------------------------------